crate/cratedb-guide/docs/performance/productizing.rst

 call shards.

-If we do not specify how many shards we want for a table/partition CrateDB will derive a default from the number of CPUs.
+If we do not specify how many shards we want for a table/partition CrateDB will derive a default from the number of nodes.

 CrateDB also has replicas of data and this results in additional shards in the cluster.

-Having too many or too few shards has performance implications, so it is very important to get familiar with the :ref:`Sharding Performance Guide <sharding_guide>`
+Having too many or too few shards has performance implications, so it is very important to get familiar with the :ref:`Sharding Performance Guide <sharding_guide>`.

 But in particular, there is a soft limit of 1000 shards per node; so table schemas, partitioning strategy, and number of nodes need to be planned to stay